-The aim of this section is to present an overview of the history of the larger region in order to eventually determine the significance of heritage sites identified in the study area, within the context of their historic, aesthetic, scientific and social value, rarity and representivity - see Section 3.2 and Appendix 3 for more information.
+The aim of this section is to present an overview of the history of the larger region in order to eventually determine the significance of heritage sites identified in the study area, within the context of their historic, aesthetic, scientific and social value, rarity and representivity - see Section 4.2 and Appendix 3 for more information.

-The cultural landscape qualities of the region is made up of a pre-colonial element consisting of very limited Stone Age and Iron Age occupation, as well as a much later colonial (farmer) component, which eventually gave rise to an urban component.
+The cultural landscape qualities of the region is made up of a pre-colonial element consisting of very limited Stone Age and Iron Age occupation, as well as a much later colonial (farmer) component, which eventually gave rise to an urban and industrial (mining) component.
+Recently, the mining activities went into decline, with a concurrent expansion of the urban environment.